Get

 Why Straws and Other Plastic Items Are Not Safe for Your Cat

 Although it may be funny and endearing when cats play with things that they shouldn’t (like straws), it can be dangerous if they chew on them.
-If your cat swallows a foreign object, it can obstruct the airway, cutting off his breathing.
+If your cat swallows a foreign object, it can obstruct the airway, cutting off their breathing.
 It can also block the intestines, which can quickly become a surgical emergency.

 Image Credit: Nataly Mayak, Shutterstock